What do people like (and dislike) about Bangkok?

 - What should I pack when moving to Bangkok?

-- What is the social scene like in Bangkok?
+- What are healthcare services like in Bangkok?

 - What are medical services in Bangkok like?